amida-tech/DRE/README.md

 #### 2 - Matching Library.

-This takes the standardized data elements and flags probable duplicates values.
-New patient's records are compared against existing Master Health Record and automatically matched with result produced as all elements of a new record are flagged as duplicates, new and % of match (to be reconciled by patient in a next step).
+This takes the standardized data elements and flags probable duplicate values.
+New patient records are compared against the existing Master Health Record and automatically matched.
+The result produces a list of all entries in the new record, labelled as duplicates (0 % match), new entries (100% match), or partial matches (to be reconciled by patient in a next step).

 Matching library code: [amida-tech/blue-button-match](https://github.com/amida-tech/blue-button-match)

 #### 3 - Reconciliation Interface.

-This provides a RESTful API and UI for review and evaluation of duplicates.
+This provides a RESTful API and UI for review and evaluation of duplicate or partially matched entries, by the patient.

 #### 4 - Master Record Interface.